Select Page

 Pseudo SARS-CoV-2 is safe to use with no risk of infection.
 These pseudoviruses are BSL-1 baculoviruses pseudotyped with Spike (S) proteins.
 This means that biologists and drug discovery teams can work on COVID-19 projects outside of BSL-3 facilities with standard safety procedures.
 Baculovirus production in Sf9 cells is cost effective with low batch-to-batch variability.

-Once inside the cell, the pseudovirus does not replicate, but delivers a genetically-encoded, fluorescent reporter that expresses bright red or green fluorescence in the host cell nucleus.
+Once inside the cell, the pseudovirus does not replicate, but delivers a genetically-encoded, fluorescent reporter that expresses bright green fluorescence in the host cell nucleus.
 When Spike-ACE2 interaction is successfully blocked, the host cell fluorescence decreases.

 As SARS-CoV-2 evolves, researchers are working to understand how Spike mutations affect transmission and their potential effect on the efficacy of blocking antibodies.
 New pseudoviruses reflecting emerging mutations and variants are continually in development, we would love to hear what versions would be useful to you!
 Let us know at info@montanamolecular.com.